Venafi/VenafiPS/docs/functions/Write-TppLog.md

 ```

 ### -EventId
-Event ID from within the EventGroup provided.
+Event ID from within the EventGroup provided, a 4 character hex value.
 Only provide the 4 character event id, do not precede with group ID.

 ```yaml